chingyaousf/-RNA-seq-Data-Processing-by-HPC/README.md

 ## Project Overview:

-In the realm of genomics research, RNA-seq has emerged as a transformative technology, empowering us to explore **gene expression** intricacies with unprecedented depth.
+In the realm of genomics research, RNA-seq has emerged as a transformative technology, empowering us to explore "**Gene Expression"** intricacies with unprecedented depth.
 This project demonstrates essential skills for tackling challenges and seizing opportunities in RNA-seq analysis.
 Through curated hands-on experiences, we delve into theory and practice, utilizing an adapted dataset from **Shaw et al. (2015)** to immerse ourselves in the dynamic realm of RNA-seq analysis.
 The dataset's "treatment" and "control" samples hold keys to unravel the effects of specific drug treatments, guiding us through RNA-seq intricacies and showcasing its power in decoding molecular responses.

 -   **Step 1: Check FASTQ Quality Control**